GoogleChrome/developer.chrome.com/site/en/_partials/privacy-sandbox/glossary-entries/ad-platform.md

-A company that provides services to deliver ads.
+An ad platform is a company that provides services to deliver ads.